How Long Should I Practice my Violin Every Day?

 This duration is divided into several moments:

-You must have a piece that you technically know all right.
+You must have a piece that you technically know, all right.
 There is time to be better musically: prepare all the details, bow lengths, dynamics, tempo, and phrasing.
-This is why you want to play, and this part of your routine together with the following one is what drives you.
-But keep cool, don’t just play a concert to yourself and analyze your playing for technical glitches and parts to ameliorate.
+This is why you want to play, and this part of your routine, together with the following one, is what drives you.
+But keep calm; don’t just play a concert to yourself and analyze your playing for technical glitches and parts to ameliorate.
 30 minutes.

-What to expect if you practice the violin for 90 to 120 minutes a day?
-You will get great progress, for sure, provided you practice well.
-If you are just starting, it is better to divide that duration into two or three parts not to become tired, tense, or bored.
-If you are a music student or professional musician, you will take advantage of that big chunk of work to make steady progress.
+What should you expect if you practice the violin for 90 to 120 minutes daily?
+You will get significant progress, for sure, provided you practice well.
+If you are starting, it is better to divide that duration into two or three parts to avoid becoming tired, tense, or bored.
+As a music student or professional musician, you will take advantage of that big chunk of work to make steady progress.

 When to practice the violin for 3 to 5 hours or even more?

-Now that’s a lot of work.
+Now, that’s a lot of work.
 More than 3 hours can be achieved when preparing for exams, competitions, or special concerts.
-For that chunk of time, you put emphasis on the technical aspects of the instrument, but also you need to learn and memorize important pieces of the repertoire.
-You make one with your instrument, you play so much with your ensemble that you feel what they play.
+For that chunk of time, you emphasize the technical aspects of the instrument, but you also need to learn and memorize essential pieces of the repertoire.
+You make one with your instrument; you play so much with your ensemble that you feel what they play.
 This is uplifting and rewarding.

 The danger is you can drain your mind or exhaust your body.
-You risk burning out, or hurting yourself and developing muscular or skeletal pains.
-But you also risk over-practicing, that is to say, practicing in a bad way.
+You risk burning out or hurting yourself and developing muscular or skeletal pains.
+But you also risk over-practicing, that is to say, practicing incorrectly.
 You risk acquiring bad habits.
-Only work as much under the guidance of a teacher that you trust.
+You can only work as much under the guidance of a teacher that you trust.

-What to expect if you practice the violin for more than 3 hours a day?
+What should you expect if you practice the violin for more than 3 hours a day?
 You will get extraordinary results because you will make one with your instrument and feel the music deep inside.
 But make sure you don’t over-practice and work under the guidance of a teacher.

 How to determine the best practice duration for violin playing